SIDN/spinsite/README.md

 Now you are ready to add content and customize looks.
 Do not change any file inside theme directory.

-Refer to this theme in config.yoml.
+Refer to this theme in config.toml.